OK Computer: Background

 In 1995, Radiohead toured in support of their second album, The Bends (1995).
 Midway through the tour, Brian Eno commissioned them to contribute a song to The Help Album, a charity compilation organised by War Child; the album was to be recorded over the course of a single day, 4 September 1995, and rush-released that week.
-Radiohead recorded "Lucky" in five hours with engineer Nigel Godrich, who had engineered on The Bends and produced several Radiohead B-sides.
+Radiohead recorded "Lucky" in five hours with Nigel Godrich, who had engineered The Bends and produced several Radiohead B-sides.
 Godrich said of the session: "Those things are the most inspiring, when you do stuff really fast and there's nothing to lose.
 We left feeling fairly euphoric.
 So after establishing a bit of a rapport work-wise, I was sort of hoping I would be involved with the next album."
-Singer Thom Yorke said "Lucky" shaped the nascent sound and mood of their upcoming record: "'Lucky' was indicative of what we wanted to do.
+The singer, Thom Yorke, said "Lucky" shaped the nascent sound and mood of their upcoming record: "'Lucky' was indicative of what we wanted to do.
 It was like the first mark on the wall."

 Radiohead found touring stressful and took a break in January 1996.
-They sought to distance their new material from the introspective style of The Bends.
-Drummer Philip Selway said: "There was an awful lot of soul-searching [on The Bends].
+They sought to move away from the introspective style of The Bends.
+The drummer, Philip Selway, said: "There was an awful lot of soul-searching [on The Bends].
 To do that again on another album would be excruciatingly boring."
 Yorke said he did not want to do "another miserable, morbid and negative record", and was "writing down all the positive things that I hear or see.
 I'm not able to put them into music yet and I don't want to just force it."

 The critical and commercial success of The Bends gave Radiohead the confidence to self-produce their third album.
-Their label Parlophone gave them a £100,000 budget for recording equipment.
-Guitarist Jonny Greenwood said "the only concept that we had for this album was that we wanted to record it away from the city and that we wanted to record it ourselves".
-According to guitarist Ed O'Brien, "Everyone said, 'You'll sell six or seven million if you bring out The Bends Pt 2,' and we're like, 'We'll kick against that and do the opposite'."
-A number of producers, including major figures such as R.E.M. producer Scott Litt, were suggested, but the band were encouraged by their sessions with Godrich.
-They consulted him for advice on what equipment to use, and prepared for the sessions by buying their own equipment, including a plate reverberator purchased from songwriter Jona Lewie.
-Although Godrich had sought to focus his work on electronic dance music, he outgrew his role as advisor and became the album's co-producer.
+Their label, Parlophone, gave them a £100,000 budget for recording equipment.
+The lead guitarist, Jonny Greenwood, said "the only concept that we had for this album was that we wanted to record it away from the city and that we wanted to record it ourselves".
+According to the guitarist Ed O'Brien, "Everyone said, 'You'll sell six or seven million if you bring out The Bends Pt 2,' and we're like, 'We'll kick against that and do the opposite'."
+A number of producers were suggested, including major figures such as Scott Litt, but Radiohead were encouraged by their sessions with Godrich.
+They consulted him for advice on equipment, and prepared for the sessions by buying their own, including a plate reverberator purchased from the songwriter Jona Lewie.
+Although Godrich had sought to focus on electronic dance music, he outgrew his role as advisor and became the album's co-producer.